stereobooster/stereobooster.com/content/posts/advice-for-the-newbie/index.md

 Don't be fulled by overconfident tone.
 People under [Dunning-Kruger effect](https://ed.ted.com/lessons/why-incompetent-people-think-they-re-amazing-david-dunning) may sound very confident.
 If somebody advocates technology and names only pros, but not cons it means that they haven't used it long enough stumble upon tradeoffs.
 There are always tradeoffs (I haven't seen anything ideal).

 Don't be impressed with jargon words and terminology.
-People who want to help you and now what they talk about would use as less as possible terminology and would be able to explain the terminology they use.
+People who want to help you and know what they talk about would use as less as possible terminology and would be able to explain the terminology they use.
 If they can't explain they don't know what they talk about.
 Or they want to feel better than you because they know "smart" words.
 Either way, don't waste your time here.

 ## Don't get distracted

 You can get distracted by unimportant things, for example, which IDE to choose, or which plugins use, or which font.
 Who cares?
 Chose something that works and learn what you want to learn.
-Tooling is important, but if you spent 4 hours configuring ideal IDE and 1 on actually learning something is wrong here.
+Tooling is important, but if you spent 4 hours configuring ideal IDE and 1 on actually learning -  something is wrong here.

 ## Don't pay attention to gatekeepers

 There will be people who will say that for example, technology A is shit and you should not use it ever, or that you should follow some mantra, or that that CSS is not programming language (implying that you are not real programmer because you use it).
 Don't listen to them.

 Gatekeepers don't want good for you.
 They aren't here to spread the truth or ultimate knowledge.
 They do it only for the sake of gatekeeping itself.